 We continue to monitor developments, supporting the work of CHATR (Chiswick Against the Third Runway) and taking action when necessary.
 We remain committed to supporting any further efforts to challenge this development, which represents such a significant threat to Bedford Park and Chiswick.

 Many questions are still unanswered, such as safety; reconciliation with air pollution limits; binding Climate Change targets; the economics of the project, including creating access to the airport, and the adequacy of the government’s proposed compensation scheme.

-In April we attended a meeting with the Aviation Minister where CHATR emphasised the noise disruption which would be caused by the flight path passing over Chiswick and Bedford Park.
+We attended a meeting with the Aviation Minister where CHATR emphasised the noise disruption which would be caused by the flight path passing over Chiswick and Bedford Park.